pilcrowonpaper/copenhagen/passkeys.md

 The algorithm ID is from the [IANA COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml).
 ECDSA with SHA-256 (ES256) is recommended as it is widely supported.
 You can also pass `-257` for RSASSA-PKCS1-v1_5 (RS256) to support a more wider range of devices but device that only supports it is rare.

 The public key, client data, authenticator data, credential ID, and the challenge is sent to the server for verification.
-A simple way to send binary data is to encode with base64 and using JSON.
+A simple way to send binary data is by encoding it with base64.

 The first step is to validate the challenge.
 Make sure to delete the challenge from storage as it is single-use.
 Next, check the client data and authenticator data.
 The origin is the domain your application is hosted on, including the protocol and port, and the relying party ID is the domain without the protocol or port.